Popular Celebrations & Holidays Around the World

 For most, the New Year celebration begins on December 31st as they count down to the end of the calendar year and celebrate the beginning of a new one.
 The new year is one of the biggest and most popular holidays around the world.

 Some people celebrate at big, public events like the ones held in New York City and London.
 Others choose smaller gatherings in their homes.
-The main tradition is to stay up until the clock strikes midnight to welcome in the new year.
+The main tradition for New Year’s around the world is to stay up until the clock strikes midnight to welcome in the new year.
 Other common traditions are making resolutions for the new year and setting off fireworks.

 Chinese New Year